AdobeDocs/analytics-platform.en/help/getting-started/cja-b2b-concepts-features.md

 >* If you have **enabled** the Global Account container in an account-based connection, every record in your event datasets should contain an Account ID and Global Account ID.
 If not, the record is skipped.
 >* If you have **not enabled** the Global Account container in an account-based connection, every record in your event datasets should contain an Account ID.
 If not, the record is skipped.

+Use the additional B2B containers for specific additional B2B functionality in Analysis Workspace:

+* **Segmentation**: [B2B segment containers](/help/components/filters/filters-overview.md#b2b-containers) allow you to build segments with a container scope beyond person, session or event.
+For example: an Accounts with event registration segment, or a US accounts with buying groups and stage 5 opportunities segment.

+  >[!NOTE]
+  >
+  >The B2B event data in an account based setup in Customer Journey Analytics B2B Edition may contain rows of data without a person or session.
+For example: a row that details opportunity stage progression.
+When you evaluate your segment, keep in mind that people and sessions may no longer be the right criteria.
+  >

+* **Attribution**: You can use the new B2B containers in [attribution panel](/help/analysis-workspace/c-panels/attribution.md), in [attribution component settings](/help/data-views/component-settings/attribution.md),  in [calculated metrics](/help/components/calc-metrics/cm-workflow/m-metric-type-alloc.md), or in [columns in a Freeform table](/help/analysis-workspace/visualizations/freeform-table/column-row-settings/column-settings.md).
+Account lookbacks are extended to 13 months.

+* **Visualizations**: [Fall out](/help/analysis-workspace/visualizations/fallout/fallout-flow.md), [Flow](/help/analysis-workspace/visualizations/c-flow/flow.md), [Journey canvas](/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md), and [Cohort table](/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md) visualizations support the new B2B containers.
+For example: you can use the new containers to understand how buying groups consume content, or how opportunity cohorts move towards the close of a sale.
+You can also set the default container for these visualization in the [user preferences](/help/analysis-workspace/user-preferences.md#visualizations-preferences).

+Segments, attribution, and visualizations together with the B2B containers support you in deep B2B analysis and insights.

 ## Datasets

 The Customer Journey Analytics B2B distinguishes between the following data types and datasets.